aridjayarecipes/cutesrecipes.web.app/content/post/1885-how-to-prepare-award-winning-candy-apple.md

 ##### Steps to make Candy Apple🍎:

-1. Wash y'r apple  - Then Put to melt sugar in y'r fry pan
+1. Wash y&#39;r apple  - Then Put to melt sugar in y&#39;r fry pan
 1. Add water - Then add a red colour
 1. Enter your apple in piques
-1. Finally cover y'r apple with a syrup or with a candy melted....😉
+1. Finally cover y&#39;r apple with a syrup or with a candy melted....😉